-Minimum Clearances For Side Combustible Material, Side Wall, and Ceiling
+Minimum Clearances for Side Combustible Material, Side Wall, and Ceiling

-- A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 4.
-Example: The face of a mantel, bookshelf, - etc. is made of combustible material and protrudes 3 1⁄2" from the wall.
-This combustible material must be 4" from the side of the fireplace cabinet (see Figure 4). - Note: When installing your gas logs into a manufactured firebox, follow firebox manufacturer's instructions for minimum clearances to combustible materials. - B. Clearances from the top of the fireplace opening to the ceiling should not be less than 42 inches.
+A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 4.

+Example: The face of a mantel, bookshelf, etc. is made of combustible material and protrudes 3 1⁄2" from the wall.
+This combustible material must be 4" from the side of the fireplace opening (see Figure 4).

+Note: When installing your gas logs into a manufactured firebox, follow firebox manufacturer's instructions for minimum clearances to combustible materials.

+B. Clearances from the top of the fireplace opening to the ceiling should not be less than 42 inches.

-Minimum 16 inches from Side Wall
+\Minimum 16 inches from Side Wall

-Figure 4 - Minimum Clearance for Combustible to Wall
+Figure 4 - Minimum Clearance for Side Combustible Material, Side Wall, and Ceiling

 NOTICE: Manual control heaters may be used as a vented product.
 If so, you must always run heater with chimney flue damper open.
 If running heater with damper open, noncombustible material above fireplace opening is not needed.
-Go to Installing Damper Clamp Accessory for Vented Operation, page 10
+Go to Installing Damper Clamp Accessory for Vented Operation, page 10.